tasket/wyng-backup/README.md

 * Thin-provisioning-tools, lvm2, and python >=3.5.4 must be present on the source system.

-* The destination system (if different from source) should also have python, plus a basic Unix command set *and* Unix filesystem.
+* The destination system (if different from source) should also have python, plus a basic Unix command set and Unix-like filesystem.

 * Volumes to be backed-up must reside in an LVM thin-provisioned pool.

-Wyng is currently distributed as a single python executable with no complex supporting modules or other program files; it can be placed in '/usr/local/bin' or another place of your choosing.
+Wyng is currently distributed as a single Python executable with no complex supporting modules or other program files; it can be placed in '/usr/local/bin' or another place of your choosing.